jugisahunk/python-jira-cli/README.md

   -c          Include Cycle Time Data.
 Assumes cycle begins with "In Progress"
               and ends with "Resolved."
 Ignores issues which never entered "In Progress"
+  -l          Include Lead Time Data.
+Assumes lead begins with "Open" and ends
+              with "Resolved."
 ```
 ## Examples:
 To retrieve all issues created in the last week and store them in a csv file named "last_week.csv" you would run: